seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 It should be thus with him: he must die tomorrow.

 **ISABELLA**
 To-morrow!
-O, that’s sudden!
+O, that's sudden!
 Spare him, spare him!
-He’s not prepared for death.
+He's not prepared for death.
 Even for our kitchens
 We kill the fowl of season: shall we serve heaven
 With less respect than we do minister
 To our gross selves?
 Good, good my lord, bethink you;
 Who is it that hath died for this offence?
-There’s many have committed it.
+There's many have committed it.

 **LUCIO**
 *\[Aside to ISABELLA]*